Bin-Ostrowski/social-network-api/README.md

   4. Run the command `npm start` to run the server.
   6. Open insomnia and test all the api points.
   7. An example GET api route is: localhost:3001/api/users

+  ## Uses

+  To see a video of all routes in action [click here!](https://drive.google.com/file/d/1A_73indLeMg-bL21lLc9G-zDeBRVKCIH/view)

   ## Questions
   GitHub: [Bin-Ostrowski](https://github.com/Bin-Ostrowski)